 Questions?

-Ana Pelaez: It was decided to consider institutionalization in the Board.
+Ana Pelaez: Ana recalled the Executive had already decided to consider violations of the rights of persons with disabilities in institutions in the next meeting of the Board.
 Yannis was recommended to consider institutionalization in the board meeting.
-Should we have a position paper about people already in institutions and we need to guarantee the fundamental rights about this situation.
+Should we have a position paper about people already in institutions and we need to guarantee the fundamental rights in this situation.

 Yannis Vardakastanis: He doesn’t remember that discussion but if he said it was in the context of these persons in the pandemic situation, not in general.
 In general we have a clear position.
 A speaker in the conference ca discuss this.
 Ana agrees with the proposal of including it in the conference.